zeta-chain/docs/docs/developers/omnichain/tutorials/withdraw.md

 Run the following command to create a new omnichain contract called `Withdraw`.

 ```
-npx hardhat omnichain Withdraw recipient
+npx hardhat omnichain Withdraw recipient:bytes32
 ```

-You're passing a `recipient` parameter (`bytes32` by default) to the command to specify the arguments to the cross-chain call.
+You're passing a `recipient` parameter of type `bytes32` to the command to specify the arguments to the cross-chain call.
 These parameters will be used to generate the `onCrossChainCall` function and the `interact` task.